ChilliCream/graphql-platform/website/src/docs/hotchocolate/defining-a-schema/input-object-types.md

 import { ExampleTabs } from "../../../components/mdx/example-tabs"

-In GraphQL we distinguish between input- and output-types.
-We already learned about [object types](/docs/hotchocolate/defining-a-schema/object-types) which are the most prominent output-type and let us consume data.
-Further, we used simple [scalars](/docs/hotchocolate/defining-a-schema/scalars) like `String` to pass data into a field as an argument.
-GraphQL defines input object types in order to define complex structures of raw data that can be used as input data.
+We already looked at [arguments](/docs/hotchocolate/defining-a-schema/arguments), which allow us to use simple [scalars](/docs/hotchocolate/defining-a-schema/scalars) like `String` to pass data into a field.
+GraphQL defines input object types to allow us to use objects as arguments on our fields.

-Input object type definitions differ from object types only in the used keyword and in that their fields can not have arguments.
+Input object type definitions differ from [object types](/docs/hotchocolate/defining-a-schema/object-types) only in the used keyword and in that their fields can not have arguments.

 ```sdl
 input BookInput {